 Managing Depression Among Residents

 In Twin Towers, 15.64% of Patients

 Measures the percentage of long-term care residents showing depressive symptoms.
 Some experts argue that this is a reasonable measure of patient quality of care.

 Appropriate Vaccine Usage

 This tells you the percent of residents that were administered the flu and pneumonia vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This tells you the percentage of patients that required more assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may indicate erosion of a patient's well-being.
+This tells you the percentage of residents that required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile